-- a) Understand and explain the purpose of depreciation.^[K] - b) Calculate the charge for depreciation using straight line and reducing balance methods.^[S] - c) Identify the circumstances where different methods of depreciation would be appropriate.^[K] - d) Illustrate how depreciation expense and accumulated depreciation are recorded in ledger accounts.^[S] - e) Calculate depreciation on a revalued noncurrent asset including the transfer of excess depreciation between the revaluation surplus and retained earnings.^[S] - f) Calculate the adjustments to depreciation necessary if changes are made in the estimated useful life and/or residual value of a noncurrent asset.^[S] - g) Record depreciation in the statement of profit or loss and statement of financial position.^[S]
+- understand and explain the purpose of depreciation. - b) Calculate the charge for depreciation using straight line and reducing balance methods.[S] - c) Identify the circumstances where different methods of depreciation would be appropriate.[K]

+- d) Illustrate how depreciation expense and accumulated depreciation are recorded in ledger accounts.[S] - e) Calculate depreciation on a revalued non-current asset including the transfer of excess depreciation between the revaluation surplus and retained earnings.[S] - f) Calculate the adjustments to depreciation necessary if changes are made in the estimated useful life and/or residual value of a non-current asset.
+[S] - g) Record depreciation in the statement of profit or loss and statement of financial position.
+[S]